bit101/sc_mft/README.md

 - Only tested on Linux so far.
 - Expects a fairly default configuration of the device.
 If you've customized your MFT, some of these functions may not work as expected.

+## Todo

+- Switch banks.
+- Side switches (can do with click, etc., but not intuitive - whic cc num?).
+- LED brightness.
+- Pulse.
+- Custom pulse/strobe frequencies.